cody-barker/trakable/README.md

 Concerns:
-1. Ensure session user can only edit/delete things that belong to them
-2. Navigate away from task edit form if no errors
+1. Navigate away from task edit form if no errors
-3. Add edit to Task page
-4. Move checkmark to front of task